Apache

 DomeStatus off

-You can use your corporate proxy with our modules by changing your configuration in mod_datadome.conf:
+- Use your corporate proxy with our module by changing your configuration in

 DomeApiHost proxy-server